ROTC Offers Many Opportunities to Excel

 Successful completion of this course allows the cadet to wear the Air Assault Badge.
 Requirements for selection are the same as for Airborne training.
-This 10-day school is designed to teach air assault skills and procedures, improve basic leadership skills, and instill the Air Assault spirit.
+This 11-day school is designed to teach air assault skills and sling-load operations, improve basic leadership skills, and instill the Air Assault spirit.
 During the course, cadets face such challenges as an obstacle course, physical training, rappelling, troop ladder, rigging and sling leading, road marches, and evaluations.
 The cadet can attend the Air Assault course at Schofield Barracks, Hawaii, or Fort Campbell, Kentucky.
 Learn more here.

 Northern Warfare Training Course (NWTC)